North Dakota State Fair

-Fish Exhibit - Aquariums stocked with live fish show species found in our waters.
+Fish Exhibit - Aquariums are stocked with live fish found in North Dakota waters.

 The Conservation and Outdoor Skills Park at the North Dakota State Fair is a great place for people of all ages to visit with Game and Fish Department personnel or try their hand at many outdoor and conservation related activities.